 What Type Of RV?

 Which RV type is best for your needs?
 That is up to you to decide.
-Here are some tidbits about each for you to consider when buying a camper:
+Below are some tidbits about each for you to consider when purchasing a camper.

 Buying a Motorhome: